christineplee/christineplee.github.io/_pages/about.md

 I am the chief editor of the [HRI section of the journal Frontiers in Robotics & AI](https://www.frontiersin.org/journals/robotics-and-ai/sections/human-robot-interaction#).
 If you are an HRI researcher interested in publishing in a rigorous, open-access venue, please submit!
 I am also an associated editor of [Human-Computer Interaction](https://www.tandfonline.com/toc/hhci20/current) and [Foundations and Trends® in Human-Computer Interaction](https://www.nowpublishers.com/HCI).
 I am also the secretary-treasurer of the [HCI Consortium](http://hcic.org/).

 I am also the director of the [INTEGRATE](https://integrate.wisc.edu) NSF Research Traineeship program, a new interdisciplinary program designed to enrich the training of graduate student on the technical and societal facets of introducing robots into work environments.
-UW students from any program can apply!
+UW students from any graduate program can apply and join the [INTEGRATE Community](https://integrate.wisc.edu/seminars/)!

 If you are interested in joining the [People and Robots Lab](http://peopleandrobots.wisc.edu), please read [this page](/joining).